saurabh2mishra/airflow-chesdata-analysis/README.md

 - Do comment for any other addition/suggestions.

-**Remarks** - Intentionally I have kept many variations within the code to show how we can pretty much use plain python functions or any custom
-Operator or inbuilt operator to get the job done.
+<sup> **🔻Remarks** - Consciously I have kept many variations within the code to show how we can pretty much use plain python functions or any custom Operator or inbuilt operator to get the job done.
 However, if you disagree with some of the implementations which might seem redundant, feel free to make it work in your own way.
-To me, it was just experimentation to check what and how much I can leverage this workflow platform.
+To me, it was just experimentation to check what and how much I could leverage this workflow platform.</sup>

 **Note** - If you want to extend it further please feel free to do so.